guan4tou2/Lnadlse/README.md

 3. Useage
   - Data-process-module
   Use kibana with `http://localhost:5601`
-  username and password is `elastic` adn `changeme`.
+  username: elastic
+  password: changeme
-  You can change password after you installed Data-process-module,find the file named `.env`.
+  You can change password after you installed Data-process-module,find the file named `.env`,And use `make start`.
   - Attack-and-Defense-module
   Use ssh or rdp to connect attacker
     - SSH `ssh kali@127.0.0.1 -p 222`